Healthy Superbowl Snacks

 6 slices of Swiss cheese

-Slice dinner rolls and spread each with 1 tsp of mayonnaise mixture.
+- Slice dinner rolls and spreads each with 1 tsp of mayonnaise mixture.

-Divide lettuce leafs and Swiss cheese into halves.
+- Divide lettuce leaves and Swiss cheese into halves.
 Add a turkey patty, piece of lettuce and Swiss cheese to each slider.
 Serve immediately.

 1 lb 95% lean ground beef